FASTGenomics/test-environment/README.md

    You can use any other path on your local machine, just remember to update the corresponding `docker-compose.yml` path.
 All the data in the analysis folder will be available in your analysis.
-   Our availbale analyses can be found [here](https://github.com/search?q=topic%3Afastgenomics-analysis+org%3AFASTGenomics&type=Repositories)
+   Our available analyses can be found [here](https://github.com/search?q=topic%3Afastgenomics-analysis+org%3AFASTGenomics&type=Repositories)

 1. If you use an existing image specify it in the `docker-compose.yml`.